The Investor's Refi Playbook: The 'Slow BRRRR' & Scaling in a High-Rate World

 Why Classic BRRRR Breaks at 6.5%

 At 6.5%, the math flips.
-A $200,000 cash-out refi at 6.5% costs you roughly $1,265 a month in principal and interest.
-At 3.5%, that same loan was about $898.
-That's $367 more per month — $4,404 a year — on a single property.
-Do that across four BRRRR deals and you're looking at an extra $17,600 a year in payments before you've even touched taxes or insurance.
+A $200,000 cash-out refi at 6.5% costs roughly $1,265/month in principal and interest.
+At 3.5%, the same loan was about $898.
+That's $367 more per month — $4,404/year — on a single property.
+Across four BRRRR deals, that's an extra $17,600/year before taxes or insurance.

 The "Slow BRRRR" Adaptation

-You're also targeting 80% of ARV (after-repair value) on the cash-out, not 75%.
-Some lenders will go to 80% on investment refis if you've got 12+ months of seasoning and clean rent rolls.
-That extra 5% means $10,000–$15,000 more capital back in your pocket on a $200,000 ARV property.
-The trade-off: you hold longer.
-But in a 6.5% world, holding longer beats forcing a refi that kills your DSCR.
+You're also targeting 80% of ARV on the cash-out, not 75%.
+Some lenders go to 80% on investment refis with 12+ months of seasoning and clean rent rolls.
+That extra 5% means $10,000-$15,000 more capital back on a $200,000 ARV property.

-Real example: a Memphis duplex you bought for $95,000, rehabbed for $45,000, ARV at $165,000.
+Real example: a Memphis duplex bought for $95,000, rehabbed for $45,000, ARV at $165,000.
 At 75% LTV you'd pull $123,750.
 At 80% you'd pull $132,000.
-That's $8,250 more cash back — enough to cover another down payment on your next deal.
-The extra 3–6 months of seasoning?
+That's $8,250 more — enough to cover another down payment.
+The extra 3-6 months of seasoning?
 Worth it.

 Rate Buydowns and DSCR Math